Human Resource Development

 * Titles have been changed from FY2021 as candidates have also been included in persons to receive training, in addition to newly appointed persons.

-The total number of hours of new-hire training and other selective training planned by the Head Office in FY2023 was 5,580 hours and 727 hours, respectively.
+The total number of hours of new-hire training and other selective training planned by the Head Office in FY2024 was 5,162 hours and 1,942 hours, respectively.

 【Work-life balance data】